-My next Keeping Up With The Penguins undertaking was Truman Capote’s In Cold Blood, published in 1966 – the first “novelistic true crime book”… probably.
+Truman Capote’s In Cold Blood, published in 1966 was the very first “novelistic true crime book”… probably.

 No one could ever accuse Capote of not putting in the hours: he spent six years researching and interviewing and generally sticking his nose where it didn’t belong, taking literally 8,000 pages of notes (what a masochist!), before finally sitting down to write In Cold Blood.
 Yeah, it’s one of the highest-selling true crime books in the history of publishing, and yeah, it’s bloody brilliant – but still!
 What an overachiever…

 (His hard work didn’t exactly pay off as far as he was concerned.
 Despite an absolute avalanche of critical acclaim, Capote was hugely bummed that it never won a Pulitzer.
 He was desperate to top his buddy Harper Lee, who won the Pulitzer for To Kill A Mockingbird.
 Male egos, I tell ya!)

 So, here’s the deal: Capote reads a tiny little piece in The New Yorker about a well-liked Kansas family getting merked in this weirdly motiveless and clueless crime.
-He figures that’s a good enough basis on which to pack up and ship off to a country town you’ve never heard of – dragging Harper Lee with him, no less! – and figure out what the fuck went down.
+He figures that’s a good enough basis on which to pack up and ship off to a country town you’ve never heard of – dragging his BFF Harper Lee along with him, no less! – and figure out what the fuck went down.